Ranking of the World's Top Business Schools

 While we are doing our best to get our AI engine trained on the most accurate Business Schools data set, results displayed may prove somehow fuzzy and unpredictable.
 We are making sure that this will improve over time !

-The World's Billionaires is an annual ranking of people who are billionaires, i.e., they are considered to have a net worth of US$1 billion or more, by the American business magazine Forbes.
+The World's Billionaires is an annual ranking by the American business magazine Forbes of people who are billionaires, i.e., they are estimated to have a net worth of US$1 billion or more.
 The list was first published in March 1987.
-The total net worth of each individual on the list is estimated and is cited in United States dollars, based on their documented assets and accounting for debt and other factors.
-Royalty and dictators whose wealth comes from their positions are excluded from these lists.
-This ranking is an index of the wealthiest documented individuals, excluding any ranking of those with wealth that is not able to be completely ascertained.
-In 2018, Amazon founder Jeff Bezos was ranked at the top for the first time and became the first centibillionaire included in the ranking, surpassing Microsoft founder Bill Gates, who had topped the list 18 of the previous 24 years.
-In 2022, after topping the list for four years, Bezos was surpassed by Elon Musk.
-In 2023, Musk was in turn surpassed by French businessman Bernard Arnault, after topping the list for just a year.
-Arnault became the first French person to top the list.
-In 2025, Musk once again became the wealthiest man in the list after surpassing Arnault.
+The net worth of each individual is cited in United States dollars, based on their documented assets, and accounting for debt and other factors.
+This ranking excludes royalty and dictators whose wealth comes from their positions, as well as people whose wealth is not able to be completely ascertained.
+In 2018, Amazon founder Jeff Bezos was first ranked at the top and became the first centibillionaire included in the ranking, surpassing Microsoft founder Bill Gates, who had topped the list 18 of the previous 24 years.
+In 2022, Bezos was surpassed by Elon Musk.
+In 2023, Musk was surpassed by French businessman Bernard Arnault, the first French person to top the list.
+In 2025 and 2026, Musk once again topped the list.

 Article title : The World's Billionaires

-"The World's Billionaires is an annual ranking of people who are billionaires, i.e., they are considered to have a net worth of US$1 billion or more, by..."
+"The World's Billionaires is an annual ranking by the American business magazine Forbes of people who are billionaires, i.e., they are estimated to have..."

 Article title : List of United States graduate business school rankings